 - Pour into the prepared tin.
 Place the tin in the bigger baking tray and pour hot water almost halfway up the sides of the cake tin.

 - Take the cake out of the oven and let it cool in the tin for 5-10 minutes.
-Carefully take the cake out of the tin, while it's still warm, and place on a cake rack to cool completely.
+Carefully invert the cake tin onto a plate, remove the parchment paper, and then flip it back right-side-up onto a wire rack.
+Place on a cake rack to cool completely.

 - You can serve the cake at room temperature or chill it for a few hours.
 I prefer it chilled!

-- Sprinkle some icing sugar on top and serve.
+- Sprinkle some powdered sugar on top and serve.
 Enjoy!

 Dharini Agrawal says